valerieding/Happiness-Map-App/README.md

 who did what: who paired with who; which part is implemented by which pair

 ### 7.)
 Design changes or unit test changes:

+Map:
+- We added more tests and comments to explain the reasoning behind the test cases.
+- We wrote tests for additional functions that were added since last week (emptyMapObj, formatScore, allMapObjs).
+- We changed the data structures slightly so all tests were updated to reflect the new fields.

 ### 8.)
 Anything else:
 ### 9.)
 Peer-evaluation: